sportdatavalley/sport-data-challenge-2019/README.md

-# Sport Data Challenge web scraper
+# Sport Data Challenge 2019

-This repository contains the scripts to retrieve the data for the 2019 Sport Data Challenge that is organised by [Sport Data Valley](https://sportdatavalley.nl) and [Amsterdam Data Science](https://amsterdamdatascience.nl/).
+This repository contains the data (and the code to retrieve it) for the Sport Data Challenge 2019 that is organised by [Sport Data Valley](https://sportdatavalley.nl) and [Amsterdam Data Science](https://amsterdamdatascience.nl/).